 6 tips for turning your assets into income

-2. Consider all your income sources
+2. Include all your income sources

 5. Understand your withdrawal options